offen/analyticstxt/draft-offen-analyticstxt.md

 #### Example

 ~~~~~~~~~~
-Allows: opt-in, opt-out
+Allows: opt-out
 ~~~~~~~~~~

 ### Retains

-This field is REQUIRED unless the only value of Collects is none.
+This field is REQUIRED unless the only value of the Collects field {{collects-field}} is none.
 The single-value field indicates the duration for which the analytics data is being stored before being deleted.
 The value is either a duration as defined in {{!RFC3339}} or the token "perpetual" in case data is retained without expiring it at some point.
 Implementors SHOULD add a comment providing a human readable value to this field.